PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 18:58:11
+Last updated: 2024-04-05 18:58:45
-Random Quote: Know what time it is?
-It's do-o-clock, lets ride! - Barney Stinson
+Random Quote: Shelly, remember when you thought you had leprosy, and it was just a patch of dry skin? - Mary